ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 {% endcapture %}

 {% capture Android_changelog %}
+### Changes (01/09/2018 Release 1.4.1)
+- Add new method for fetching the access token for Host and Archtics.
+- Add Experience SDK SSO Pinless Feature to disable pin prompt within add, return, and upgrade buttons.
+- Upgrade to Experience Android SDK 5.0.2

 ### Changes (12/05/2017 Release 1.4.0)
 - Added support for prefetching all tickets in background so barcodes are accessible even in offline mode.
 - Added support for VIP color and text.